ASKurz/recoding-Hayes-2018/Chapter_07.md

 That plot is okay, but we can do better.

 In order to plot the model-implied effects across the full range of `skeptic` values presented in Figure 7.7, you need to change the range of those values in the `nd` data.
 Also, although the effect is subtle in the above example, 95% intervals often follow a bowtie shape.
 In order to insure the contours of that shape are smooth, it's often helpful to specify 30 or so evenly-spaced values in the variable on the x-axis, `skeptic` in this case.
-We'll employ the `seq()` function for that.
+We'll employ the `seq()` function for that and specify `length.out = 30`.
 And in order to use those 30 values for both levels of `frame`, we'll nest the `seq()` function within `rep()`.
 In addition, we add a few other flourishes to make our plot more closely resemble the one in the text.

 Here's our Figure 7.7.